microsoft/PartnerResources/_docs/Skilling/AI ML Academy/bestpractices.md

 # AI & ML Academy Best Practices

-## Best Practice Blogs

-In our AI & ML Academy Best Practices, we ...
+In our AI & ML Academy Best Practices, we provide curated guidance, proven patterns, and expert recommendations to help you implement AI and ML solutions on Azure effectively.
+These resources are designed to accelerate your development process, avoid common pitfalls, and maximize the value of your AI investments through real-world implementations and lessons learned from the field.

 {% include series.md
     includetags="ai & ml academy|academy content|best practices"